TangentFoxy/Pop.Box/README.md

 - Supports custom elements/skins, make your own and move them into the appropriate directories for them to be automatically loaded.

+**Note**: Skins are currently a work-in-progress, and not automatically loaded.
+See the documentation linked to below.

 ## Usage

 ```lua